mozilla/REALISE-Performance/scripts/README.md

 ***Files definitions***

-This folder contains the code to extract and transform performance-related data under `scripts`.
+This folder contains the code to extract, transform, and analyze performance-related data under `scripts`.
 The transformations are statistical tranformations such as minmax scaling.
 The generated data resides in the `datasets` folder.
-It also contains notebooks for the data analysis under `notebooks` to durther understand the problematic.
-The notebooks are self-explanatory.
 The code files directly under `scripts` folder have definitions that is obtained by running `python <python_file_path> --help`

 ***Running scripts***